 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5475917~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5475917~S5

 Srirama, Anjana, "Geometric design of a mass transfer sensor for indoor environments using computational fluid dynamics" (2005).
 Masters Theses.
 5814.